SIMDE-ULL/SIMDE/README.md

 All services should be configurated and ready for deployment.

+Please beware that we copy the package.json each time we build the image so if you add more dependencies you should run `docker-compose build` in order to recreate the image.

 ## Troubling?

 If you have any doubt you should check [the official docs](https://etsiiull.gitbooks.io/simde/).